Food is one of the main reasons I love to travel. It’s probably one of the main reasons I love life!

 Because Brits and Kiwis looked at me like I was insane when I laughed at this label.

-Hokey Pokey is Brit/Kiwi for honeycomb – a thing we don’t generally put in our candy back in Canada seeing as it’s insanely sweet.
+Hokey Pokey is British/Kiwi for honeycomb – a thing we don’t generally put in our candy back in Canada seeing as it’s insanely sweet.
 They have no qualms about that here!

 While hokey pokey chocolate physically hurts my teeth, hokey pokey ice cream is well balanced.
 I could definitely plow through a full container before I started getting the sugar-twitches.